Masters

 PhD Candidate in Epidemiology (McGill).
-Research Topic: SARS-CoV-2 epidemics in Canada: heterogeneities in transmission, severe outcomes following hospitalization, and provincial mathematical modeling efforts.
+Research Topic: SARS-CoV-2 epidemics in Canada: heterogeneity in transmission, severe outcomes following hospitalization, and provincial mathematical modeling efforts.

 Dr. Carla Doyle holds a BSc in Mathematics & Statistics from Acadia University, and both MScPH and PhD in Epidemiology from McGill University.

-MSc Student in Epidemiology (McGill).
+MSc Epidemiology (McGill).
 Research Topic: Cost-effectiveness analysis of HIV self-testing among key populations in Côte d’Ivoire, Mali, and Senegal.

 Postdoc (McGill).
 Research Topic: Optimizing HIV testing services to end AIDS in sub-Saharan Africa.